London Art Fair 2013

 ‘Untitled – Bed 7’ has been awarded The Arts Club Prize for The Finest Drawing in the Show and will be exhibited at Pallant House Gallery with the other 17 prize winners.

-Saturday 7th November – 21st November Open 10am – 9pm daily
+7th November – 21st November 2009

 The Minerva, Chichester Festival Theatre, Oaklands Park Chichester, PO19 6AP

 ‘Untitled Bed 7’ has been selected by Gavin Turk (artist), Catherine Lampert (former director of the Whitechapel Gallery, London), and James Stewart (Zimmer Stewart Gallery, Arundel).
-All work is for sale, admission is FREE.

 Having opened its doors to critical acclaim with their inaugural exhibition, Myth and History in September 2009, The Bristol Gallery is now pleased to present New Contemporaries I. The Bristol Gallery’s latest exhibition features the best and the brightest emerging contemporary artists, brought together for the first time at our premises on Bristol’s prestigious Harbourside development.
 The show explores new parameters and directions, bringing a diverse range of talent and experience to new audiences in the region.
 The exhibition acts as site for unusual and exciting discoveries, promoting and creating access to vibrant contemporary visual art with a lively assembly of artists working in a range of media including photographs, textiles, abstracts, video, installation and sculpture.